bfopengradient/House-prices-and-the-RBA/README.md

 Both models produced negative coefficients meaning as rates dropped house valuations rise.

 There is nothing surprising about the result other than a curiosity around size of the coefficient.

-No lags and no differencing was used.
+Data is not testsed for stationarity and was not differenced or lagged in any manner.

 #### Nov 2020.